ArtWork Atelier: 31 March – 8 April 2017 | Preview & Artist Talk: 30 March, 6-8pm

 December 2016 – April 2017

-Make Place is a talks programme exploring domestic space and identity at Salford Museum and Art Gallery.
-Featuring renowned academics and artists from across the UK, the programme will contextualise Mark Devereux Projects represented artist Sophie Lee’s own artistic research into domesticity, which has included visiting the Gvendareyjar islands in Iceland to studying Salford Museum and Art Gallery’s extensive collection of nineteenth-century household objects, furniture, fixtures and fittings.
+Make Place was a talks programme exploring domestic space and identity at Salford Museum and Art Gallery.
+Featuring renowned academics and artists from across the UK, the programme contextualised Mark Devereux Projects represented artist Sophie Lee’s own artistic research into domesticity, which included visiting the Gvendareyjar islands in Iceland to studying Salford Museum and Art Gallery’s extensive collection of nineteenth-century household objects, furniture, fixtures and fittings.
 For further information click here.